thunderdunk/rundogrun-content/README.md

 # Run Dog Run!

-This repo contains all content needed to build the Run Dog Run WordPress site.
+This repo contains all written content & images needed to build the Run Dog Run WordPress site.